osl-incubator/scicookie/docs/contributing.md

 ## Documenting scicookie

-`scicookie`'s documentation primarily consists of [docstrings](https://peps.python.org/pep-0257/) and [Markdown](https://en.wikipedia.org/wiki/Markdown) formatting.
-Docstrings contain descriptions, arguments, examples, return values, and attributes for classes or functions, while `.md` files allow us to display this documentation on the `scicookie`'s website.
+The documentation of SciCookie primarily consists of [docstrings](https://peps.python.org/pep-0257/) and [Markdown](https://en.wikipedia.org/wiki/Markdown) formatting.
+Docstrings contain descriptions, arguments, examples, return values, and attributes for classes or functions, while `.md` files allow us to display this documentation on the website of SciCookie.

-scicookie mainly relies on [MkDocs](https://www.mkdocs.org/) and [mkdocstrings](https://mkdocstrings.github.io/) to render documentation on its website.
+SciCookie mainly relies on [MkDocs](https://www.mkdocs.org/) and [mkdocstrings](https://mkdocstrings.github.io/) to render documentation on its website.
 The configuration file (`mkdocs.yml`) for `MkDocs` can be found [here](https://github.com/osl-incubator/scicookie/blob/main/mkdocs.yaml).